tylercondon/anchovies/README.md

 ###Day 1
 What I am doing is fixing a bug in the program.
 ###Day 2
 Today I have been writing more of my report.
-It has been hard doing what I have been trying to fix the bug.
+###Day 3
+Today I finished the program and I am just finishing up the report.

+## conclusion
+I have finished project anchovies.
+(That is what I called it ).
+It was a complete success.
+I was able to make an LED light turn on with a voice command.
+It was hard but I know that it paid off.
+Thank you to my dad he is a software engineer and helped me a lot during the experiment.